 JYNNEOS Vaccine Update - August 26, 2022

 MDHHS has ensured that positive results from MDHHS BOL and the commercial laboratories will be reported into the Michigan Disease Surveillance System (MDSS) via electronic laboratory reporting (ELR).
-MPV cases in the MDSS are currently being classified as an “Unusual Outbreak or Occurrence” until a MPV disease-specific form is finalized.
+Mpox cases in the MDSS are currently being classified as an “Unusual Outbreak or Occurrence” until a mpox disease-specific form is finalized.

 CDC Preparation and Collection of Specimens

-- Instructions for specimen collection are found in Investigation of Suspect Cases of Monkeypox.
+- Instructions for specimen collection are found in Investigation of Suspect Cases of Mpox.

 - Please collect a maximum of six swabs (two swabs from each of three sites), preferably lesions that are vesicles, pustules, or scabs.
 A single site or two sites is preferred.